2021–22 Croatian First Football League

 The 2021–22 Croatian First Football League (officially Hrvatski Telekom Prva liga for sponsorship reasons) was the 31st season of the Croatian First Football League, the national championship for men's association football teams in Croatia, since its establishment in 1992.
 Contested by 10 teams, the season started on 16 July 2021 and ended on 21 May 2022.
 Dinamo Zagreb, the defending champions, successfully defended their title.

 Teams

 On 23 April 2021, Croatian Football Federation announced that the first stage of licensing procedure for 2020–21 season was complete.
 For the 2021–22 Prva HNL, eleven clubs were issued a top level license: Cibalia, Dinamo Zagreb, Gorica, Hajduk Split, Hrvatski Dragovoljac, Istra 1961, Lokomotiva, Osijek, Rijeka, Slaven Belupo and Varaždin.
 All of these clubs except Cibalia and Hrvatski Dragovoljac were also issued a license for participating in UEFA competitions.

-The following teams will compete in the 2021–22 Prva HNL.

 Changes

 Hrvatski Dragovoljac (promoted after a seven-year absence) was promoted from the 2020–21 Druga HNL.
 Varaždin (relegated after two years in the top flight) was relegated to 2021–22 Druga HNL.